 - You must wait until the financial aid process is complete prior to using financial aid on tuition and books.

-- You must meet all the requirements in the letter of approval to maintain appeal status and financial aid eligibility each semester.
+- You must meet all the requirements in the letter of approval to maintain PLAN status and financial aid eligibility each semester.

-- You will be evaluated at the end of every semester to ensure appeal status requirements are being met.
+- You will be evaluated at the end of every semester to ensure PLAN status requirements are being met.

-- Loss of your appeal status will return you to a financial aid suspension status.
+- Loss of your PLAN status will return you to a financial aid suspension status.

 - 2nd appeals cannot re-use the extenuating circumstances that were used in the original appeal.